onap/usecase-ui/docs/platform/offeredapis.rst

 Offered APIs
 -------------

-No offered APIs is provided in the Amsterdam release.
+No offered APIs is provided in the Beijing release.
 Such functionalities will be provided in the future if necessary.